Child Pornography Laws in Australia

 Rights, wrongs and responsibilities

 It is of course the right of adults to enjoy books, art, photography, articles and video material in various formats.
-It pays to understand however that child pornography laws in Australia are developing a nuanced approach to what comes within the definition of possession and/or dissemination of prohibited material.
+It pays to understand however what is considered possession/dissemination of prohibited material.

-Talk to a professional and diligent child pornography lawyer in Sydney to get the latest information on the bounds of the law.
-Information is power and it is certainly worth knowing all of your rights and obligations in this field.
+Our experienced defence lawyers can give you the latest information on the bounds of the law.
+Information is power and it is worth knowing your rights and obligations in this area.